Page 2 - Physical Look - Hardware; Installation

 The Noctua NF-A15 HS-PWM chromax.black fan is very easy to dismount from the radiator.
 Almost nobody in the right mind will replace the Noctua NF-A15 HS-PWM chromax.black with a different fan, but it still needs to be removed during installation.
 The Noctua NF-A15 HS-PWM chromax.black is an all-black version of the NF-A15 PWM, but otherwise the same fan.
 The attachment wires hook on via the outer side of the fan and secures onto the radiator by a two-stage clipping ledge for an easy and secure installation.
 From the angle in our photo above, we can see the clips are mounted over a two-stage recessed ledge integrated into the heatsink fin design.
 Wire clips are hooked directly to the fan instead of plastic clips.
 Attachment stability is not compromised, because the wire clip retention length is reduced to a balanced level rather than spanning the entire height of the heatsink like old Noctua products.
 This design advantage is obvious.
 It is easy to remove the fans with tabs in the wire and the clips can be removed in a uniform manner.
 This also permits greater flexibility in fan-heatsink location alignment for the user compared to the previous design.

 Those who are familiar with the lineup will know the Noctua NH-D15S chromax.black is a mega-sized heatsink.
 Six continuous U-shaped heatpipes lead away from the CPU contact base in two opposing directions for twelve effective heatpipes.
 Those heatpipes then go through two separate radiators, one on each side, to dissipate the heat into the surrounding environment.
-Theoretically, the heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+Theoretically, the heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a linear manner to evenly distribute the heat in the radiating fins, as the NH-D15 series is really two reduced weight NH-U14S heatsinks stuck together.
 The Noctua NH-D15S chromax.black come at the cost of physical size; its height of 160mm and width at 150mm is pretty standard, but its length is the one that makes it literally stand out.
 In standard configuration, with one fan mounted in the middle, it already comes in at 135mm.
 Add an extra fan to the front, and this figure jumps to 161mm.
 That said, with 1.2 square meters of surface area, combined Noctua's excellent NF-A15 HS-PWM chromax.black fan specifically designed for heatsinks with a high amount of static pressure, you are definitely going to get some serious cooling performance and low noise levels -- something we will investigate on the next page.

 There is a clearance room of about 6.5cm between the heatsink contact base and the bottom of the upper fin array.
 This is the area where the NH-D15S chromax.black will extend over your RAM slots, and that is quite a bit of space.
 In fact, you can probably get some higher profile memory to slip under.
 However, if you choose to install the included optional second NF-A15 HS-PWM chromax.black fan in front of the first radiator, all this clearance room will be no longer.
 The second NF-A15 HS-PWM chromax.black will need to be mounted high on the heatsink, as it will interfere with any RAM regardless of profile unless you mount your NH-D15S chromax.black in a non-standard orientation.
 Therefore, you will need a wide case with lots of clearance room between the motherboard and the left side panel.